This accessibility statement applies to the North Devon Council website: https://www.northdevon.gov.uk

 We’ll consider your request and get back to you in 5 working days.

-If you cannot view the map on our ‘contact’ page, call or email us for directions.
+If you cannot view a map on this website, call or email us for directions.

 Enforcement procedure